EUDR: Donau Soja supports members and partners in implementation

 In addition, the long-awaited new version of the FAQs and the Guidance for EUDR implementation were published.
 The guidance describes in 11 chapters which due diligence processes companies must introduce and how robust standards like Donau Soja may support the implementation.

-With the postponement, companies will gain one year to adapt to the EUDR requirements, especially for low, standard and high-risk countries, for which the content of the EUDR is not planning to change.
+With the postponement, companies will gain one year to adapt to the EUDR requirements, especially for low, standard and high-risk countries.
 This is good news for many companies that are not prepared yet, but also bitter for companies that put already a lot of effort into compliance.
 In any case, companies still must prepare for the EUDR and Donau Soja continues to offer a solution to show compliance with EUDR requirements – but also for further coming requirements beyond.

 From 30 December 2025, first operators and traders of the commodities soya, palm oil, rubber, cocoa, coffee, timber products and cattle on the EU market must demonstrate through a defined due diligence process that their goods were produced deforestation-free (cut-off date 2020) and in accordance with national laws in the country of cultivation, and confirm this via a due diligence statement (DDS).
 The goods must be traceable back to the field, including geolocation data.
 Traceability along the supply chain to the field is considered necessary to prove that the soya does not come from recently deforested areas.